MikeJollie2707/MichaelBot/docs/docs/econ/potions.md

 ## Luck Potion

-- **Main Effect:** A 50% chance to multiplies the drop by 2 times.
+- **Main Effect:** A 65% chance to multiplies the drop by 2.25 times (rounded up).
 Also ensure that 1.
 If a possible drop is already dropped, it'll then drop `max_amount` and 2.
 If a possible drop is not dropped, it'll then drop `min_amount`.
 - **Passive Effect:** Lower the maximum damage by 10 on all dimensions.
 As a `Legendary` equipment, this cannot be lost upon death while equipped.
 - **Durability:** 50

-This is a powerful potion that basically removes the rate in which an item drops.
+This is a powerful potion that basically removes the rate in which most items drop.
 It'd be basically 50%, completely based on whether the potion activates or not.
 However, note that there's a chance an item won't be dropped if its `min_amount` is 0.

 ## Undying Potion